-Data are sourced daily from USGS Gage 10010100 and 10010000.
+Data are sourced daily from USGS Gages 10010100 and 10010000.
 For access to raw data, please visit the respective gauge.
 For a curated plot reflecting today's data, simply click the 'Today's Plot' button below.
 Note that recent data are provisional and subject to revision.

 Below are data specific to the south arm of Great Salt Lake, presented by water year.
 A water year starts Oct.
 1 of each year, offering a more accurate representation of water resource management.
 The default plot shows the current water year with a line indicating the median value (1966-present).
 You can toggle other years on or off by clicking the corresponding year to the right of the plot.
 The shading on the plot indicates the lake's health for each elevation according to the GSL Comprehensive Management Plan.
 Additionally, you can enable shading for statistical confidence intervals (0-10th%, 10th-30th, 30-70th, 70th-90th and 90th-100th).